benfrick/docs-portfolio/src/doc/commerce/customization/builder-reference.md

 >**TIP**: Also see [Customization Overview](/doc/commerce/customization/overview-customization.html) and [Adding Customization To Your Experience](/doc/commerce/customization/use-customization/html).

 The Builder is a JavaScript bundle that is your main interface with CXP.
-It does the following:
+It offers the following:

 - **UX**: Returns a fully-styled UX for customizing products
-- **Data API**: Interact with Builder data and CXP REST APIs
+- **Data API**: Interact with [Build Data](#build-data) and CXP REST APIs

 ## Basic Integration